twbs/bootstrap-rubygem/README.md

 Do not use `*= require` in Sass or your other stylesheets will not be able to access the Bootstrap mixins and variables.

-Bootstrap JavaScript depends on jQuery.
+Bootstrap JavaScript can optionally use jQuery.
-If you're using Rails 5.1+, add the `jquery-rails` gem to your Gemfile:
+If you're using Rails 5.1+, you can add add the `jquery-rails` gem to your Gemfile:

 ```ruby
 gem 'jquery-rails'